 - Loss of earnings.
-Income you lose as a result of having to take time off work, and money that you would have earned that you now stand to lose out on as a result of being unable to work.
-For example if your neck is permanently impaired which prevents you from working in a trade which requires you to be fully able bodied, or if your injury causes you to miss the opportunity for a promotion.
+The income you lose as a result of having to take time off work, and money that you would have earned that you now stand to lose out on as a result of being unable to work.
+For example, if your neck is permanently impaired which prevents you from working in a trade that requires you to be fully able-bodied, or if your injury causes you to miss the opportunity for a promotion.

 All of our solicitor’s clients can make their claim on a no win no fee basis.
 That is a type of claim which allows you to avoid severe legal costs of making a claim.
 To do this you will sign a contract with your solicitor in which they will agree not to pursue legal fees from you if your case is unsuccessful.
 In order for you to pay your legal fees if the case is successful the contract will also stipulate that a portion of the compensation awarded to you will go to the solicitor.
 How much of the compensation this will be can vary from case to case, but it will likely be in the region of 25% which is the maximum legal amount a solicitor can receive from your case.